Xavier Sneed

-Xavier Tyron Sneed (born December 21, 1997) is an American professional basketball player for Cantù of Italian Lega Basket Serie A (LBA).
+Xavier Tyron Sneed (born December 21, 1997) is an American professional basketball player who last played for Hapoel Jerusalem of the Ligat HaAl and the EuroCup.
 He played college basketball for the Kansas State Wildcats.
 He played in the National Basketball Association (NBA) from 2021 to 2023.

 High school career

 Born in St. Louis, Missouri, Sneed attended Hazelwood Central High School where he helped the Hawks reach a 70–18 record during his final three seasons, which included at least 23 wins each year and a 5–0 mark in conference play in the 2015–16 season.
 He committed to playing college basketball for Kansas State over offers from Illinois and Xavier.
 In 2016, he was a consensus Top 160 prospect by most recruiting services, ranking No. 93 by Rivals and No. 152 by 247Sports.